AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 </header>

 People want to learn about the latest and greatest in their area of interest.
-No one wants to see how things were done yesterday so keep your course updated.
+No one wants to see how things were done yesterday, so keep your course updated.

-We kept up to date with our example application, refactoring it before every new session and adding the newest functionality in AngularJS as well as keeping up to date with best practise.
+We kept up to date with our example application, refactoring it before every new session and adding the newest functionality in AngularJS, as well as keeping up to date with best practise.

 By doing this we could proudly show the AngularJS 1.5.0 component within days of its release!